KutouAkira/demopage-of-flv.js/README.md

-# demopage-of-flv.js
+# Live streaming demopage
-This repository provide a demopage to test flv.js
+This repository provide a demopage to test flv.js and video.js Maybe more...